awslabs/aws-api-gateway-developer-portal/dev-portal/README.md

 Starts up the local development server.
 Must have a `config.js` file locally for this to work.

+### Notes on static assets

+The static assets are only re-uploaded on deployment if the previous deployment and the current deployment were provided different `StaticAssetRebuildToken` parameters.
+The `npm run deploy` script automatically creates a unique `StaticAssetRebuildToken` for you.

 ### If you have already deployed a Development Portal...

 1. Create a `build.config.js` file inside `/dev-portal/` with the following structure